Tirzah (Tell el-Farah North): Iron Age I

-Period VII: Tell el-Far'ah was an important town in the early Iron Age, the center of a network of villages, one of five such networks that make up the Israelite settlement, starting around 1150/1130 BCE, in the highlands between Jerusalem and the Jezreel Valley.
+Period VII: Tell el-Far'ah was an important town in the early Iron Age, the center of a network of villages, one of five such networks that make up the Israelite highland settlement between Jerusalem and the Jezreel Valley beginning around 1150/1130 BCE.
 Excavations from the Iron Age levels have produced numerous artifacts, including various figurines, arrowheads, spindle whorls, a model sanctuary, and Four room houses.
 The figurines include cow heads, cows nursing calves, horses, tambourine players, and figurines that may represent either Astarte or Asherah.

 Iron Age IIA

 Stratum VIIb is dated by radiocarbon tests to the first half of the 10th century BCE.
 Excavations from this settlement phase have uncovered residential quarters and streets, public structures like a shrine, Cypriote Black-on-Red vessels, glyptic items and one of the largest ceramic assemblages from among the sites of the Kingdom of Israel during this time.
 It apparently served as a seat of the early kings of Israel.